 This activity sets the performance characteristics important to the assessment.
 The objectives of the assessment determine this.
 The work sets the groundwork for the considerations included in the sensitivity and adaptive capacity analysis, done in Activity 3 - Vulnerability Assessment.

-The following table may be used as a starting point for the analysis for the assessment.
-The work is configured to address the objectives established in Activity 1.
+The following table may be used as a starting point for the analysis

 Using the Table